Ustinov College, Durham: Academic community

-Ustinov College is home to an academic community which enables students from departments across the university to engage each other in interdisciplinary dialogue.
+Ustinov College is home to an academic community that enables students from departments across the university to engage each other in interdisciplinary dialogue.
 Current projects in Ustinov's academic community are the Cafe des Arts, Cafe Politique, Cafe Scientifique, Ustinov Seminar, and the Ustinov Intercultural Forum (UIF).
 In addition to this, a college scholarship is awarded in support of the Race, Crime and Justice Research Group, which connects academics from across the north east of England.